Sarah Steventon - Psychotherapist For High Achievers Anxiety & Stress Expert Specialist in Extreme Pressure Environments Central London & Cotswolds

 The human brain is designed to respond to uncertainty and ambiguity, by trying to create some certainty.
 So if you get out of a position, when you were meaning to be holding it, you will get an instant feeling of ease, it feels instantly better, for a brief moment – until you think “what the hell did I do that for?"

-When there is a ‘Perceived threat’ – the primitive brain, produces adrenaline; a helpful hormone when it comes to fear, as it helps keep you alive, but it also has the ability to suspend both logic and reason.
+When there is a ‘Perceived threat’ – the brain, produces adrenaline; a helpful hormone when it comes to fear, as it helps keep you alive, but it also has the ability to suspend both logic and reason.

 The pressure of working in this sector is immense.
 Every day if you are constantly monitoring the market for example, you are essentially sending a signal to brain to say “watch out” - so you can feel like you are continually on high alert.

-There are several areas of your brain involved in the early processing.
+However there is the ability for basic 'threat detection' and there are several areas of your brain involved in the early processing.
+The Thalamus, Hypothalamus and Amygdala and periaqueductal gray (PAG).

 Your brain is always looking at data, ie; your surroundings and your situation, to check whether it is ‘safe’, ‘unsafe’ or ‘needs further checking/information’ ie; ‘Uncertain’

-Many hedge fund Psychologists are only able to work with you on a conscious level - but if you want to make a change to how you feel, you have to do the work at a subconscious level.
-You have to change the feeling you have when the 'threat response' kicks in.
-This specialist work is able to address this level and make the fundamental change you need to operate at the next level up.
+You have to change the feeling you have when the 'threat response' kicks in. (although you are not really responsing, because your brain had already decided there was going to be a threat).
+This specialist work is able to address this 'prediction' to make the fundamental change you need to operate at the next level up.

 With instances of employee depression, anxiety and even suicide on the rise across the financial services industry, firms must be willing to provide far better psychological support to their workforce.